 Pascale Petit's 2017 collection Mama Amazonica won the Royal Society of Literature's 2018 Ondaatje Prize for writing celebrating the spirit of a place.
 This was the first time in the prize's 15-year history that a poetry title won the award.
-Her forthcoming collection Tiger Girl, out 3 September 2020 from Bloodaxe and shortlisted for the Forward Prize for Best Collection, explores her grandmother’s Indian heritage and the fauna and flora of subcontinental jungles, which are under threat from poaching and deforestation.
+Her eighth collection Tiger Girl, published on 3 September 2020 by Bloodaxe and shortlisted for the Forward Prize for Best Collection, explores her grandmother’s Indian heritage and the fauna and flora of subcontinental jungles, which are under threat from poaching and deforestation.

-Further details about The Laurel Prize, including the other titles longlisted, are on their website here.
+Further details about The Laurel Prize are on Simon Armitage's website here.

 Mama Amazonica is set in a psychiatric ward and in the Amazonian rainforest, an asylum for animals on the brink of extinction.
 The book tells the story of Pascale Petit’s mentally ill mother and the consequences of abuse, as well as celebrating the beauty of the wild, whether in the mind or the natural world.
 It evokes the spirit of the Peruvian Amazon, informed by two trips Pascale made to the region in 2016.
 Photographs she took there are included in an interview with Pascale Petit in the March 2018 issue of The Compass magazine here.

 Pascale was filmed speaking to Roehampton judge Nathalie Teitler about her 25-year obsession with the Amazon rainforest here.